dotnet/interactive/DEVELOPER-GUIDE.md

 If you've made changes to the Polyglot Notebooks extension and want to try your changes locally, follow these steps:

-1. Run `build.cmd -pack`/`./build.sh --pack` to create the Nuget packages for the extensions
+1. Ensure that there aren't any kernels running.
+It's generally best to close all notebooks opened in VS Code as they might be locking some files.

-2. Ensure that there aren't any kernels running for the extension in question.
-It's generally best to close all notebooks opened in VS Code as they might be locking some of these files.
+2. Run `repack.ps1` to build everything and create NuGet packages.

 3. Run the `Polyglot Notebook: Create a new blank notebook` command in VS Code.
 Select `.dib` or `.ipynb` as the extension and any language as default.